GNSS-Stylist/AgOpenGPSSimPoC/README.md

 - F3: Switch to tractor driver's view
 - F12: Full screen toggle
 - CTRL: Activate/deactivate mouse look for "First person flyer" camera.
 This needs to be deactivated before you can use your mouse for other purposes again.
-- W,S,A,D & Q,E (& R,F for roll if using 6 dof-mode): Fly around with the "First person flyer" camera
+- U,H,J,K & Y,I (& O,L for roll if using 6 dof-mode): Fly around with the "First person flyer" camera
 - Tab: Switch between "FPS" and "6 dof" flying modes (for "First person flyer" camera)
 - Mouse wheel & plus & minus keys: Change flying speed of "First person flyer" camera
 - B: Create a new 300 kg ball (physics object)